joshwlivingston/advanced-r/README.md

 Tibbles modify two undesirable properties of data frames:

--   Data frames will return a vector for `df[, x]` if x is a length one vector, and a data frame is x is of length \> 1.
-To avoid this, use `df[, x, drop = FALSE]`
+-   Data frames will return a vector for `df[, x]` if x is a length one vector, and a data frame if x is of length \> 1, unless you specify `df[, x, drop = FALSE]`
+    -   Tibbles always return another tibble when using `[`
-    -   Subsetting a single column from a tibble using `[` can cause an issue with legacy code that uses `df[, "col"]` to return a column as an atomic vector.
-Using `df[["col"]]` returns the desired vector whether subsetting a data frame or tibble
+    -   Subsetting a single column from a tibble using `[`, however, can cause an issue with some legacy code that expects an atomic vector when calling `df[, "col"]`.
+Use `df[["col"]]` to unambiguously return the desired column as an atomic vector whether subsetting a data frame or tibble

 ``` r
 df1 <- data.frame(xyz = "a")